 The regulatory landscape is rapidly expanding in the wake of high-profile supply chain cyber attacks like SolarWinds and Kaseya.

-Now that SBOMs have been defined and mandated for US government agencies, purchasers of critical software are also expecting vendors to disclose the contents of their products through SBOMs.
+Now that SBOMs have been defined and mandated for U.S. government agencies, purchasers of critical software are also expecting vendors to disclose the contents of their products through SBOMs.